 But we should probably really be asking: What does the client think?
 Avnee Thakrar, senior legal counsel, 3M, says: "I'd like to see more collaborative tech used to give legal input into the early stages of product design so that our products are, for example, GDPR-compliant from manufacture.
-That's also the case with business and manufacturing for instance, could benefit from input from competition lawyers at the early stage to ensure practices meet anti-trust laws; that way only high-risk strategic matters are routed to lawyers for review, where they can really add value.
+That's also the case with business and manufacturing processes - the development of pricing processes, for instance, could benefit from input from competition lawyers at the early stage to ensure practices meet anti-trust laws; that way only high-risk strategic matters are routed to lawyers for review, where they can really add value.